Understanding minimally invasive decompressions and stabilization surgery for spinal stenosis

 For more severe cases of spinal stenosis, minimally invasive stabilization surgery may be required to treat the chronic pain and symptoms.

-Minimally invasive stabilization surgery is also performed through a small incision in the neck, side, or back, depending on the location of the spinal stenosis.
-The surgeon will access the spine by carefully moving aside the surrounding muscles, not allowing any muscle or soft tissue to be disrupted in the process.
+Minimally invasive stabilization surgery is also performed through a small incision in the neck, side or back, depending on the location of the spinal stenosis.
+The surgeon will access the spine by carefully moving aside the surrounding muscles.
 Once the spine is accessed, the surgeon will remove the infected area, which could be a disc or vertebrae.
 Once the area is removed, an implant will be inserted into the empty space to immediately stabilize the spine.

-Before you consider a surgical treatment option for your spinal stenosis, consult your physician to make sure you’ve tried all non-surgical treatments that might be helpful in relieving your pain.
-If you’d like to learn more about the minimally invasive outpatient procedures performed at Laser Spine Institute, contact us today and we can help you find out if you are a candidate for our procedures.
+Before you consider a surgical treatment option for your spinal stenosis, consult your physician to make sure you’ve tried all nonsurgical treatments that might be helpful in relieving your pain.
+If you’d like to learn more about the minimally invasive outpatient procedures performed at Laser Spine Institute, contact us today.
+Our caring team can provide a free MRI review* to help you find out if you are a candidate for our procedures.